prebuilderjs/rollup/README.md

 | faster processing                           | ❌<br>manages files +<br>processes them | ✔ <br>processes files |
 | Not affected by configuration<br>edge cases | ✔  | ❌<br>can become unusable for<br> complex rollup configs,<br> depending on what other<br> plugin is used ¹ |

-¹ ) If, for example, using the typsescript rollup plugin which seems to manage .ts files on non-transform hooks, this wrapper is then more suitable.
+¹ &nbsp; If, for example, using the typsescript rollup plugin which seems to manage .ts files on non-transform hooks, this wrapper is then more suitable.

 ## How it works

 This helper basically runs Prebuilder wrap with Rollup and:
-- Checks if watch mode is enabled for rollup, and applies it to Prebuilder too
+- Checks if watch mode is enabled for rollup, and applies it to Prebuilder.
-- In watch mode: makes prebuilder watch the source, and Rollup watch the output of Prebuilder
+- Makes Prebuilder watch the source, and Rollup watch the output of Prebuilder, when in watch mode.

 ## Current limitations
 - The scripts in source folder must not import from outside it using a relative path (`../`), meaning: